Not a Member?

 Tab: 50mg, 100mg, 200mg

 In a patient who has taken avanafil, where nitrate administration is necessary, allow at least 12 hrs to elapse after the last dose of therapy before considering nitrate administration; only administer under close medical supervision with appropriate hemodynamic monitoring.
 Potential for cardiac risk during sexual activity in patients with preexisting cardiovascular (CV) disease; avoid if sexual activity is inadvisable due to underlying CV status.
 Patients with left ventricular outflow obstruction (eg, aortic stenosis, idiopathic hypertrophic subaortic stenosis) and those with severely impaired autonomic control of BP may be sensitive to therapy.
+Not recommended in patients with myocardial infarction, stroke, life-threatening arrhythmia, or coronary revascularization within the last 6 months; resting hypotension (BP <90/50mmHg) or HTN (BP >170/100mmHg), or unstable angina, angina with sexual intercourse, or NYHA Class 2 or greater congestive heart failure.
 Has vasodilatory properties resulting in transient decreases in sitting BP.
-Not recommended in patients with myocardial infarction, stroke, life-threatening arrhythmia, or coronary revascularization within the last 6 months; or with resting hypotension (BP <90/50 mmHg) or HTN (BP >170/100 mmHg), unstable angina, angina with sexual intercourse, NYHA Class 2 or greater congestive heart failure, or hereditary degenerative retinal disorders including retinitis pigmentosa.
 Prolonged erection >4 hrs and priapism reported; caution with anatomical deformation of the penis (eg, angulation, cavernosal fibrosis, Peyronie's disease), or conditions that may predispose to priapism (eg, sickle cell anemia, multiple myeloma, leukemia).
-Non-arteritic anterior ischemic optic neuropathy rarely reported; d/c if sudden loss of vision in 1 or both eyes occurs.
+Non-arteritic anterior ischemic optic neuropathy (NAION) reported (rare); d/c if sudden loss of vision in 1 or both eyes occurs.
+Caution with underlying NAION risk factors; increased risk with previous history of NAION and in individuals with "crowded" optic disc.
 Sudden decrease or loss of hearing that may be accompanied by tinnitus or dizziness reported; d/c if this occurs.
 Avoid in patients with severe renal disease, on renal dialysis, or with severe hepatic disease.

 Headache, flushing, nasopharyngitis, nasal congestion, back pain, upper respiratory infection, ECG abnormal.